Kalimaha/lazy-cyclist/README.md

 # Lazy Cyclist
-This project show the elevation profiles of different bicycle routes to help the lazy cyclist to pick the easiest one.
+This project show the elevation profiles of different bicycle routes to help the lazy cyclist pick the easiest one.

 # Architecture